Minions (Despicable Me): Corporate mascots

+In other media

+In March 2013, an airship nicknamed Despicablimp with the design of a Minion was launched to promote the release of Despicable Me 2 and was visible in the sky over Los Angeles.

-"Minion versions" of the Simpson family appeared at the end of The Simpsons episode "Treehouse of Horror XXV", which aired on October 19, 2014.
+Minion versions of the Simpson family appeared at the end of The Simpsons episode "Treehouse of Horror XXV", which aired on October 19, 2014.

-In 2015, the village of Minions, Cornwall in the United Kingdom built a road sign paid for by Universal Studios featuring Minions.
-In October of that year, they removed it due to safety concerns that resulted from people stopping their cars to take photos although villagers have campaigned to get the sign put back up in another location.
+In 2015, the village of Minions, Cornwall in the United Kingdom built a road sign paid for by Universal Studios featuring images of the Minions.
+In October of that year, they removed it due to safety concerns resulting from people stopping their cars to take photos, although villagers campaigned to get the sign restored.

 On April Fool's Day 2016, Google created a button on its Gmail service that sent a "mic drop" along with a GIF image of a Minion.
-However, the feature received backlash in which many people complained about accidentally sending the image during job searches which resulted in some people being dropped from job consideration or being fired.
-Google removed the feature not long after, citing those reasons as well as a bug that caused the image to be sent after hitting the regular send button.
+The feature resulted in a backlash involving people complaining about accidentally sending the image during job searches which resulted in job losses.
+Google removed the feature, citing a bug that caused the image to be sent after hitting the regular send button.

 Three statues of Minions appear in Mortal Engines (2018), in which they are assumed to be idols of "ancient deities" from the time before the emergence of traction cities.

-Minion Land at Universal Studios Beijing.

-In Brazil, Minions were used as a reference to nickname the most devoted followers of politician Jair Bolsonaro, called by supporters of the left, in an ironic and offensive tone, "bolsominions".
-In an April 2016 article on the Extra news website, journalist Felipe Pena compared Bolsonaro supporters to the Minions, saying that "they follow the leader, whom they call myth, and vent narcissistic repression by attacking the differences of groups they elect as rivals".
-Since then, the term has been widely used by the population in Brazilian and international media, across multiple languages, appearing in BBC, The Guardian, and Open Democracy articles.

 A brief cameo by the Minions occurred at the 2024 Summer Olympics opening ceremony.
 Broadcast viewers saw the characters operate a submarine beneath the Seine while hundreds of competitors passed by.

-A depiction of a Minion peering behind a building appears in the title sequence of the Netflix talk show John Mulaney Presents: Everybody's in LA and its sequel Everybody's Live with John Mulaney.

-In 2026, Universal Kids Resort will include a themed land based on the Minions franchise.

-Voice actors

-The Minions were voiced by Pierre Coffin, Chris Renaud, and Jemaine Clement in the first film.
-Coffin voiced Kevin, Tim, Bob, Mark, Phil, and Stuart, Renaud voiced Dave, and Clement voiced Jerry.
-Pierre Coffin and Chris Renaud later reprised their roles in Despicable Me 2, while Coffin assumed sole duties in Minions (2015), Despicable Me 3 (2017), Minions: The Rise of Gru (2022), and Despicable Me 4 (2024).
-In the 2010 video game, they are voiced by James Arnold Taylor.